 Ronni Grapenthin - Notes

 During the 2013 SSA meeting in Salt Lake City Utah I ended up at a bar with a few friends and we debated whether earthquakes or volcanoes were seen as a greater threat by society.
 This question was somewhat motivated by recent funding trends, and other reasons I won't go into here.
-Also, there's a lot of hackling with my friends in the geosciences about who's working on the more interesting stuff, but I won't include "glacier" or "climate change" here, because that's rather depressing: try the exercise I go through below including these terms if you wish.
+Also, there's a lot of heckling with my friends in the geosciences about who's working on the more interesting stuff, but I won't include "glacier" or "climate change" here.
 So, let's consider the question from society's point of view - What does have a greater impact: earthquakes or volcanoes?

 But - what is it that people are really interested in?
 One obvious pointer to societal interest is how often people search for these terms.
 So I checked with Google Trends.
 There are issues with this (total search volume would be nice), I am aware.
 Let's stay on the safe side and not over interpret, and instead have fun and look for the big picture here: